Takeout & Delivery

 Utah

-Since the early days of the pandemic, many petitions have been made by restaurants and bars to make alcohol delivery legal.
-On June 1, 2022, new liquor laws went into effect to allow bars and restaurants to offer beer to go in sealed containers, with the amount not exceeding two liters.
+However, on June 1, 2022, new liquor laws went into effect to allow bars and restaurants to offer beer to go in sealed containers, with the amount not exceeding two liters.
 As well, licensed restaurants must ensure that guests have eaten before getting a beer to go.

 For more specific information, you can check with Utah’s Department of Alcoholic Beverage Control.